james-alvey-42/james-alvey-42.github.io/README.md

 # About Me

 I am a PhD student in Theoretical Particle Physics and Comsology at King's College London.
 Broadly I am interested in how to model the early Universe and use data from Cosmology to constrain new physics.
-I'm also interested in how to use simple data techniques to answer people based research questions.
+I'm also interested in how to use simple data techniques to answer broad research questions in econometrics and physics.

 <img src="assets/img/james-alvey.jpg" width="300">